HEP-FCC/FCCSW/Detector/doc/DD4hepInFCCSW.md

 ### User-defined Sensitive Detectors

-As mentioned above, you want to define your own sensitive detector.
+As mentioned above, you may want to define your own sensitive detector.
 For specifying the behaviour of the active elements (how and what should be saved in the hits collections), you need:

 1. Implementation of G4VSensitiveDetector (in example below: `Detector/DetSensitive/src/SimpleCalorimeterSD.(h/cpp)`)
 2. Factory method (of SD) for DD4hep